bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 3.  **Run the Cluster Initialization Script**

-    There will be a WarehousePG cluster initialisation script located at `/home/gpadmin/setup_whpg.sh`. `source` the script to run it.
-This will set up passwordless SSH, create data directories, initialize the WarehousePG database system, and add a Standby Coordinator.
+    There will be a WarehousePG cluster initialisation script located at `/home/gpadmin/setup_whpg.sh`.

+    `source` the script to run it - this will set up passwordless SSH, create data directories, initialize the WarehousePG database system, and add a Standby Coordinator.

     ```bash